Jonathan Taylor Player Prop Bets for NFL Week 9 | Indianapolis vs. New York 11/4/2021

 Matchup vs. New York

-- Against the Jets, Taylor's 59 rushing yards in his lone career matchup are 23.5 fewer than his over/under in Thursday's game.
+- Taylor's 59 rushing yards in his one career matchup against the Jets are 22.5 fewer yards than his over/under in Thursday's game.

 - Taylor ran for a touchdown in that contest against the Jets.

-- In terms of defending against the run, the Jets are 18th in the league, allowing 115.1 yards per game.
+- Allowing 115.1 rushing yards per game, the Jets have the 18th-ranked run defense in the league.

-- The Jets have conceded 12 rushing touchdowns, 31st in the league.
+- The Colts are up against the NFL's 31st-ranked defense when it comes to rushing TDs conceded (12 this season).

 Recent Performances

-- Last week against the Titans, Taylor rushed for 70 yards on 16 carries (averaging 4.4 yards per attempt) while scoring one touchdown.
+- Taylor put together a 70-yard rushing performance in last week's matchup with the Titans, carrying the ball 16 times (averaging 4.4 yards per attempt) while scoring one touchdown.

-- Over his last three outings, Taylor has piled up 48 carries for 322 yards (107.3 per game) and four touchdowns.
+- Over his last three games, Taylor has rushed for 322 yards (107.3 per game) on 48 carries with four touchdowns.

 Taylor's Indianapolis Teammates